Child care and school registration

 International student information

-If your study permit is valid for at least 1 year, and you are enrolled at a publicly funded institution such as UBC, your minor children, aged 18 years of age or younger, are eligible to attend elementary and secondary school as if they were Canadian residents.
+If your study permit is valid for at least one year, and you are enrolled at a publicly funded institution such as UBC, your minor children, aged 18 years of age or younger, are eligible to attend elementary and secondary school as if they were Canadian residents.
 They will not be required to pay international student fees.

 English classes for children